manifoldfinance/mevETH2/src/src/WagyuStaker.sol/contract.WagyuStaker.md

 Function to pay MevEth when withdrawing funds from a validator

-*This function is only callable by an admin and emits an event for offchain validator registry tracking.*
+*This function is only callable by an operator and emits an event for offchain validator registry tracking.*

 ```solidity